nathanael-fijalkow/games_book/5_MDP/notations.md

 We denote by $E_c$ the set of edges coloured by $c$.
 Also, for MDPs where $C$ is some set of numbers, we use $\max_{ c}$ to denote the number $\max_{e\in
  E}| c(e)|$.
-In the setting of MDPs it is technically convenient to encode regular objectives (Reachability, B&uuml;chi,\dots) by colours on **vertices** as opposed to edges.
+In the setting of MDPs it is technically convenient to encode regular objectives (Reachability, B&uuml;chi,$\dots$) by colours on **vertices** as opposed to edges.
 Hence, when discussing these objectives, we assume that the colouring function $c$ has the type $V \rightarrow  C$.

 > **Plays and strategies in MDPs**